AjayrajSingh/topaz/app/xi/README.md

 This repository contains the Fuchsia front-end for [xi editor](https://github.com/google/xi-editor).

-The back-end, or core (modules/xi-core) is basically the same as for the main xi editor, except that it is invoked through fidl and uses Magenta sockets for communication (still using a json-rpc based protocol, though that may evolve in the future).
+The back-end, or core (modules/xi-core) is basically the same as for the main xi editor, except that it is invoked through fidl and uses Zircon sockets for communication (still using a json-rpc based protocol, though that may evolve in the future).
 The front-end is written in Flutter.